 A bill has been introduced in parliament to improve the forensic mental health system for victims.
 As a result:

-The new legislation will have a greater focus on victims’ rights and community safety while maintaining the fair treatment of people with cognitive and mental health impairments in the justice system.
+The new legislation will give victims a stronger voice and better protect their rights and safety while maintaining the fair treatment of people with cognitive and mental health impairments in the justice system.

 This reform is expected to:

 Under the reforms, victims will have the right to submit a VIS to the court, if, had the defendant been convicted in normal criminal proceedings the victim would have been entitled under the Crimes Act (Sentencing Procedure) Act 1999 to make a VIS, and: